GabrielLareglia/GabrielLareglia/README.md

 - 👋 Hi, I’m @GabrielLareglia
 - 🌱 I’m currently learning  Progamação
 - 💞️ I’m looking to collaborate com meus colegas
-- 📫 How to reach me email- laregliagabriel@gmail.com
+- 📫 How to reach me email: laregliagabriel@gmail.com

 <!---
 GabrielLareglia/GabrielLareglia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.